Distinguished Alumni Award

 After working for several Engineering firms in Northern Virginia and Central Pennsylvania, Bony formed his own firm – Dawood Engineering – in 1992 with a $2,500 contract and $5,000 in the bank.
 He built a growing business focused on highway design, land development, and municipal engineering,.
 In the early days, Bony and his wife, Neelofar, were the cleaning crew, accounting department, and field crew.
 As the company grew Bony developed and built hi own office building which propelled the presence of the company and contributed to its growth.
 Dawood Engineering is now in six states with eight offices and represents major clients such as PennDOT, UPMC, EQT, and PPL to name a few.
 The values learned in the early years became the core culture of the organization.
 Several clients remain with the company since its initial formation over 25 years ago.

-Dawood Engineering earned its reputation for value and has become one of the most dominant engineering forms in Pennsylvania.
+Dawood Engineering earned its reputation for value and has become one of the most dominant engineering firms in Pennsylvania.
 Dawood performs key design roles on major infrastructure projects nationwide.
-Form building bridges to mapping pipelines, to leading design of new buildings like the Federal Courthouse in Harrisburg, Dawood is at the epicenter of new infrastructure design in our community.
+From building bridges to mapping pipelines, to leading design of new buildings like the Federal Courthouse in Harrisburg, Dawood is at the epicenter of new infrastructure design in our community.

 Bony Dawood’s story is the modern-day American Dream – a story that resonates and gives hope to many businesses, particularly considering current events.
 Most importantly, through his entrepreneurial vision, the company he founded employs 150 employees in well-paying, family-sustaining jobs.
 Dawood Engineering is a shining example of the impact one entrepreneur can make with the dedication to overcome the inevitable challenge of starting and owning a business.